akash2140/Coding_Question/README.md

 2.Given an array A[] of size N and an integer K. Your task is to complete the function countDistinct() which prints the count of distinct numbers in all windows of size k in the array A[].

 3.Program to tell if the input string  is permutation of a panildrome or not

+6.Program to find kth to last element in linked list using recursion.